SunStarSys/www/content/essays/devops.md

 collaborative ops teams.

-Nowadays, they keep everything in a `git`-backed puppet source tree, and provision/deploy/configure directly to the cloud using generic upstream Ubuntu packages, which is a very modern approach to their IT-ops work, since scheduled `git` pulls by the puppet master will eventually deploy updates as the puppet agents check-back-in.
+Nowadays, they keep everything in a `git`-backed puppet source tree, and provision/deploy/configure directly to the cloud using generic upstream Ubuntu packages, which is a somewhat modern approach to their IT-ops work, since scheduled `git` pulls by the puppet master will eventually deploy updates as the puppet agents check-back-in.
+But CI/CD is a work-in-progress, even to this day.

-A survey of the state of the art, where changes are provisioned/deployed on demand in IaC/CaC settings, is on my friend Paul Hammant's website  [here](https://paulhammant.com/2014/08/27/provisioning-deployment-and-app-config-cycles/).
+A survey of the state of the art, where changes are tested/provisioned/deployed on demand in IaC/CaC settings, is on my friend Paul Hammant's website  [here](https://paulhammant.com/2014/08/27/provisioning-deployment-and-app-config-cycles/).
 Please have a look!

 ### Virtualization vs. Containerization: a Pets vs. Cattle Redux

+Container systems like Docker are customizable, redeployable virtualization technologies that are typically used to support a MicroService Architecture application cluster framework.
+They pick up where virtualization systems left off, trading unlimited support of (fully) isolated per-VM operating systems for Linux-kernel based VM's that have considerably more programmable customization and integration with the parent Linux host on which they run.
+In addition, they can be rebuilt and *uploaded* to a central distribution service (like artifactory) for wide-scale reuse across multiple dependency chains and raw executable server deployments.

 #### Vertical vs. Horizontal Scaling

-#### Centralization and Reusability
-#### Isolation, Discovery, and Redundancy in a Distributed Service Mesh.
+Reconfigurable containers downloadable from a central server allow for possibilities difficult to realize with basic virtualization tech- you aren't locked in to any single server's hardware limits for scaling out your services to meet demand.
+In other words, horizontal scaling by deploying the same container across collections of hosts is an immediately achievable first-class feature of MSA frameworks based on Docker.

 ### Measure, Curb and Control Firefighting Efforts